Edited By: Lisa Johansson Pape

 Language: Finnish / Swedish

-Born in 1907, Lisa Johansson-Pape studied at the Industrial Art Institute in Helsinki University of Art & Design (Now Aalto University of Art & Design), graduating in 1928.
-She worked as a furniture designer for Kylmäkoski and Stockmann and designed carpets for the Friends of Finnish Handicraft, before turning her attention to lighting design.
-She collaborated with the Stockmann-owned lighting manufacturer Orno from 1942, famously remarking, “it was quite by accident that I became a design light artist.
-By education, I am a furniture designer, but I had to make lamps during the war.”
+Lisa Johansson-Pape was born in 1907 and studied at the Industrial Art Institute in Helsinki University of Art & Design (Now Aalto University of Art & Design), graduating in 1928.
+Before turning her attention to lighting design, she worked as a furniture designer for Kylmäkosku and Stockmann and designed carpets for the Friends of Finnish Handicraft.
+She collaborated with the Stockmann-owned lighting manufacturer Orno from 1942, famously remarking, "it was quite by accident that I became a design light artist.
+By education, I am a furniture designer, but I had to make lamps during the war."

-She said “A lamp is not the actual purpose, but more like an instrument.
-It must fulfil its purpose as a provider of light, but at the same time it must also satisfy the aesthetic demands.
-A good light fixture must be simple, and its structure and function must be both neat and correct”.
+She said "A lamp is not the actual purpose, but more like an instrument.
+It must fulfill its purpose as a provider of light, but at the same time, it must also satisfy the aesthetic demands.
+A good light fixture must be simple, and its structure and function must be both neat and correct".

-Amongst her most notable designs are th Lisa (1947), Sipuli (1954), and Laura (1957) pendant lamps.
-The Sipuli, often referred to by the English translation Onion, resembling the form of the vegetable for which it was named.
-The angular design in opaline glass was awarded a gold medal at the Triennale di Milano in 1954, which was just one of several prizes Johansson-Pape received throughout her lifetime; she was also awarded a silver medal at the 1951 Triennale di Milano and the Pro-Finlandia prize in 1957.
+Amongst her most notable designs are the Lisa (1947), Sipuli (1954), and Laura (1957) pendant lamps.
+The Sipuli, often referred to by the English translation Onion, resembling the form of the vegetable that it was named after.
+The angular design in opaline glass was awarded a gold medal at the Triennale di Milano in 1954, just one of several prizes Johansson-Pape received throughout her lifetime.
+She also was rewarded a silver medal at the 1951 Triennale di Milano and the Pro-Finlandia prize in 1957.
 In the 1950s she developed an interest in ceramics and glass, collaborating with historic Finnish glass factory Iittala.

 Johansson-Pape was a committed member of various national design movements, including the Friends of Finnish Handicraft, which she joined in 1933 and held the position of Artistic Director from 1951 to 1985.
 Her commemorative Dora Jung exhibition toured many cities after it opened in Helsinki in 1983.
 She lectured and wrote extensively on the subject of lighting design, promoting Scandinavian modernist principles; "a good light fixture must be simple, and its structure and function must be both neat and correct," she wrote.